What is the First Aid for Generalized Convulsive Seizures?

 - Put the brakes on, to stop the chair from moving

 - Allow the person to remain seated in the chair during the seizure (unless they have a care plan which says to move them).
-Moving the person could possibly lead to injuries for the person having the seizure and the carer.
+Moving the person could possibly lead to injuries for the person having the seizure and the caregiver.
 There could be certain attachments or medical reasons for the person to remain within the chair.

 - If the person has a seatbelt or harness on, leave it fastened